freeCodeCamp/freeCodeCamp/curriculum/challenges/english/24-b1-english-for-developers/learn-how-to-describe-places-and-events/66c4ef1cb275e86febc9fe2c.md

 <!-- Audio Reference:
 Sarah: It should, but it's not displaying because the live server extension might not be running. -->

-# --description--

-A gerund is a verb form ending in `-ing` that functions as a noun.
-In this sentence, `displaying` and `running` are gerunds that describe ongoing actions.
-For example:

-- `Updating the software is essential.` - Here, `Updating` is a gerund describing an action.

-In Sarah's sentence, `displaying` and `running` describe actions related to the live server extension and how it functions.

 # --instructions--

 Listen to the audio and complete the sentence below.